ricomariani/CG-SQL-author/CQL_Guide/generated/internal.md

 * `sem_numeric_expr` : verifies the loop expression is numeric
 * `sem_stmt_list` : recursively validates the body of the loop

-Note: the while expression is one of the loop constructs which means that `LEAVE` and `CONTINUE` are legal inside it.
+>NOTE: the while expression is one of the loop constructs which means that `LEAVE` and `CONTINUE` are legal inside it.
-The `loop_depth` global tracks the fact that we are in a loop so that analysis for `LEAVE` and `CONTINUE` can report errors if we are not.
+>The `loop_depth` global tracks the fact that we are in a loop so that analysis for `LEAVE` and `CONTINUE` can report errors if we are not.

 It's not hard to imagine that `sem_stmt_list` will basically walk the AST, pulling out statements and dispatching them using the `STMT_INIT` tables previously discussed.
 You might land right back in `sem_while_stmt` for a nested `WHILE` -- it's turtles all the way down.